consentdotio/doubletie/packages/logger/src/doc.md

 ## License

-The DoubleTie Logger is licensed under the MIT License.
+The Doubletie Logger is licensed under the MIT License.